nemesisx00/open-task-timer/README.md

 Find other versions on the [Downloads page](https://bitbucket.org/nemesisx00/open-task-timer/downloads/).

+## Prerequisites

+You'll need Node.js version 9.6.1 or newer and npm version 5.6.0 or newer.
+It's possible the project might work on earlier versions but attempt it at your own risk.

 ## Getting Started

 Diving into development on Open Task Timer is rather straight forward thanks to the use of Electron Forge.